Bakinpelu/Trice/README.md

 Chapter 3: They cross a dangerous canyon, dealing with enemies and environmental challenges.
 Chapter 4: They infiltrate a fortress and confront its guards.
 Chapter 5: The final showdown with the warlord to reclaim an artifact.
-Each chapter introduces new story elements, randomized events, and challenges to test the player’s decision-making and resource management.
+Each chapter introduces new story elements, randomized events, and challenges that test the player’s decision-making and resource-management skills.

 3. Gameplay Actions
 During gameplay, players can choose from the following options: